Dessyx/ST10251981_DeslynnFenyes_PROG7313_Part-3_Group-1/README.md

 These features of ours are gamification elements made to encourage the user to save money and make the budgeting experience fun!

+## UTILIZATION OF GITHUB AND GITHUB ACTIONS
+Used Github workflows to ensure that the app runs on other devices.
+Commited frequently to keep the code safe and retrievable when we needed to revert back code.

 ## 📺 YOUTUBE LINK: https://www.youtube.com/watch?v=goj3jzFmdJA